 These recoveries represent a significant return on investment for Uncle Sam, so the government has set up a mechanism for citizens to report fraud.
 For example, Medicare.gov invites whistleblowers to submit information on suspected fraud for a reward of up to $1,000.
 However, that is very little when you consider the False Claims Act allows qui tam plaintiffs to receive 15 to 25 percent of the amount the government recovers in a case.
 That’s why, if you have actionable information, you should contact an experienced Virginia whistleblower attorney right away.

 If you have information about healthcare fraud against the government or a private insurance company, our attorneys can evaluate your information and advise you on the best way to proceed.
 We accept federal qui tam cases, and we fight to win.
-To schedule an appointment with a trustworthy attorney at The Law Office of Jeremiah A. Denton III, call 757-215-4818 or contact our Virginia Beach office online.
+To schedule an appointment with a trustworthy attorney at Jeremiah A. Denton III, P.C., call 757-215-4818 or contact our Virginia Beach office online.